Epoxy Resin Hardness: How Strong Is Epoxy Resin?

 Is epoxy stronger than glue?

-Although glue is widely considered the go-to, epoxy resin is a highly effective adhesive, creating a hard, strong bond between various materials.
+Although glue is widely considered the go-to, epoxy resin is a highly effective adhesive, creating a hard, strong bond between materials.
 Unlike glue which is typically made from natural materials such as gums, epoxy resin is a synthetic material intentionally formulated to resist moisture, heat, chemicals, and weather.
 This makes it more durable, longer-lasting, and able to create a bond that can withstand greater force and stress compared to traditional glue.

-Glue bonds porous materials such as clay and wood together well, whereas epoxy resin tends to soak in.
+It's important to note that, while glue bonds porous materials such as clay and wood together well, whereas epoxy resin tends to soak in.
 A good solution is to seal porous materials first, creating a barrier that will prevent epoxy from absorbing.

-Glue has the advantage of being cheaper and can be applied directly from the bottle without the need for mixing.
+Glue also has the advantage of being cheaper and can be applied directly from the bottle without the need for mixing.
 However, if you have leftover resin, you can easily re-purpose it to fix a number of broken objects around the house, to cover rust on metal, and to seal and waterproof various items.

 Is epoxy harder than concrete?